open-edge-insights/eii-core/README.md

 For enabling DiscoveryCreek, please include the following services in the [docker-compose.yml](docker_setup/docker-compose.yml) file:

-> ia_telegraf, ia_influxdbconnector, ia_dc, ia_visualizer
+> ia_grafana, ia_telegraf, ia_influxdbconnector, ia_dc

 More details on enabling DiscoveryCreek based analytics can be referred at [DiscoveryCreek/README.md](DiscoveryCreek/README.md)

-For sample docker-compose file for DiscoveryCreek analytics , refer to [docker_setup/samples/docker-compose-discovery-creek.yml](docker_setup/samples/docker-compose-discovery-creek.yml).
+For sample docker-compose file for DiscoveryCreek analytics, refer to [docker_setup/samples/docker-compose-timeseries-usecase.yml](docker_setup/samples/docker-compose-timeseries-usecase.yml).

 # List of All EIS Services